express42/zabbixapi/examples/Queries with Filters.md

 zbx.hostgroups.all
 ```

-### Implied filter within get_*

-Many of the get_* methods for all the various object types implicitly include a wrapper around the "filter" object.
-Filter usage (as of this writing) is described in each applicable get function's documentation as:
+### Searching with filters: "get[_*]"

+The get() method available for all objects includes some implied logic: the only parameter being sent in is a filter object, and the parameters you provide to this method are properties of that filter.

+In general, the get_* methods are wrappers around calls to the get() method that help with construction of particular filters.

+As of this writing, a filter object is descrbed in this way:

 > Return only those results that exactly match the given filter.
 >